slopezpereyra/slopezpereyra.github.io/_posts/2025-04-07-ElogioDelAnarquismo.md

 cualquiera de sus formas, no fuese capaz de organizarse, ¿por qué fue necesario destinar tantos recursos a evitar que lo haga?

-Una buena síntesis de lo que el anarquismo *no* es la encontramos en uno de sus mejores exponentes, Rudolf Rocker:
+Si bien es difícil decir qué es el anarquismo, es bueno despejar equívocos comunes y dejar en claro lo que *no* es.
+Rudolf Rocker lo expuso de este modo:

 >Anarchism is no patent solution for all human problems,
 >no Utopia of a perfect social order, as it has so often been